Ruled Laguerre minimal surfaces: Biharmonic functions carrying a family of i-circles

 \begin{corollary} Let $\Phi$ be an L-minimal surface enveloped by an analytic family~$\mathcal{F}$ of cones.
 Then either the surface $\Phi$ is a parabolic cyclide or a sphere, or the Gaussian spherical image of the family~$\mathcal{F}$ is a pencil of circles in the unit sphere. \end{corollary}

 \begin{corollary} A ruled L-minimal surface is a Catalan surface, i.~e., contains a family of line segments parallel to one plane. \end{corollary}

 \begin{proof}[of Corollary~\ref{cor-catalan}] Let $\Phi$ be a ruled L-minimal surface.
-It suffices to prove that the family of lines contained in $\Phi$ is analytic; then by Corollary~\ref{cor-pencil} the result follows.
+It suffices to prove that \mscomm{$\Phi$ contains an \emph{analytic} family of lines}; then by Corollary~\ref{cor-pencil} the result follows.
 Since $\Phi$ is L-minimal by Theorem~\ref{pgm} and Proposition~\ref{cor1} it follows that $\Phi$ itself is analytic.
 Since $\Phi$ is ruled it follows that for each point $r\in\Phi$ there is a line $L_r\subset\Phi$.
-Since the direction of the line $L_r$ is an asymptotic direction of the surface $\Phi$ at the point $r$ it follows that the family of lines contained in $\Phi$ is analytic. \end{proof}
+The direction of the line $L_r$ is an asymptotic direction of the surface $\Phi$ at the point $r$. \mscomm{By the definition of an L-minimal surface, we have $K\ne 0$, hence there are two asymptotic directions at $r$, which depend on $r$ analytically.
+If one of the asymptotic curves through $r$ is not a line, then all sufficiently close asymptotic curves are neither.
+Hence locally one can choose a line $L_r$ (among possibly two ones through $r$) so that it depends on $r$ analytically.} \end{proof}

 \begin{remark} Theorem~\ref{th1} does not remain true for biharmonic functions $\mathbb{C}^2\to \mathbb{C}$.
 For instance, for the function $F(x,y)=(x^2+y^2)(x+iy)$ there is a $2$-parametric family of circles $S_t$, $t\in I^2$, such that for each $t\in I^2$ the restriction $F\left|_{S_t}\right.$ is a restriction of a linear function. \end{remark}